-Share your views

-Now is your chance to share your views on what we are proposing for the coming financial year.
+Share your views Now is your chance to share your views on what we are proposing for the coming financial year.
 If we don't hear from you, we won't know what you think.

-The Consultation Document (CD) and the supporting information can be accessed online on our website:

-waitomo.govt.nz/council/haveyoursay

-You can also pick up a physical copy of the CD and view the supporting information at any of the following locations:

-- PGG Wrightson, 58 Moa Street, Piopio - Waitomo Caves Discovery Museum, 15 Waitomo Village Road, Waitomo - Benneydale Foodmarket Ltd, 34 Ellis Road, Maniaiti/Benneydale - Marokopa Transfer Station, Marokopa Road (approx. 400m east of village) - Waitomo District Council Main Office, 15 Queen Street, Te Kūiti - Waitomo District Library, 28 Taupiri Street, Te Kūiti - Customer Service Centre, 160 Rora Street, Te Kūiti
+The Consultation Document (CD) and the supporting information can be accessed online on our website: waitomo.govt.nz/council/haveyoursay You can also pick up a physical copy of the CD and view the supporting information at any of the following locations: - PGG Wrightson, 58 Moa Street, Piopio • - Mokau Museum and Gallery, 33 North Street, Mokau - Waitomo Caves Discovery Museum, 15 Waitomo Village Road, • Waitomo - Benneydale Foodmarket Ltd, 34 Ellis Road, Maniaiti/Benneydale • - Marokopa Transfer Station, Marokopa Road (approx. 400m east of village) - Waitomo District Council Main Office, 15 Queen Street, Te Kūiti • - Waitomo District Library, 28 Taupiri Street, Te Kūiti - Te Kuiti Customer Service Centre, 160 Rora Street, Te Kuiti • You can also attend one of our Drop-in Sessions Te Kūiti - Drop-in Session: